-- 1. This section shall be subject to, and modified if necessary to conform to, or comply with, and interpreted with reference to the requirements of federal statutory and regulatory Medicare Secondary Payer provisions as those provisions relate to Medicare beneficiaries who are covered under the Employer Sponsored Plan. - 2.
-Capital Health Plan shall not be liable to the Employer Plan Sponsor or to any individual covered under the Employer Sponsored Plan due to any nonpayment of primary benefits resulting from any failure of performance of the Employer Plan Sponsor's obligations as set forth in this Member Handbook. - 3.
+- 1. This section shall be subject to, modified if necessary to conform to or comply with, and interpreted with reference to the requirements of federal statutory and regulatory Medicare Secondary Payer provisions as those provisions relate to Medicare beneficiaries who are covered under the Employer Sponsored Plan. - 2.
+Capital Health Plan shall not be liable to the Employer Plan Sponsor or to any individual covered under the Employer Sponsored Plan due to any nonpayment of primary benefits resulting from any failure of performance of the Employer Plan Sponsor's obligations as set forth in this handbook. - 3.
 If Capital Health Plan should elect to make primary payments covering services rendered to a Member described in this section in a period prior to receipt of the information required by the terms of this section, Capital Health Plan may require the Employer Plan Sponsor to reimburse Capital Health Plan for such payments.
 Alternatively, Capital Health Plan may require the Employer Plan Sponsor to pay the rate differential that resulted from the Employer Plan Sponsor's failure to provide Capital Health Plan with the required information in a timely manner. - 4.
-If the Employer Plan Sponsor offers Medicare Advantage coverage to its Retirees and their eligible dependents, once the Retiree and/or their eligible dependent is eligible for Medicare parts A & B, the Retiree and/or their eligible dependent must elect to convert to the Employer Plan Sponsor's Medicare Advantage coverage if such coverage is offered by the Employer Plan Sponsor.
-If the Employer Plan Sponsor does not offer Medicare Advantage coverage, the Retiree and/or their eligible dependent will become ineligible for Capital Health Plan coverage through the Employer Plan Sponsor.
-It is the Employer Plan Sponsor's responsibility and the Members responsibility to notify Capital Health Plan when a Retiree and/or their eligible dependent becomes eligible for Medicare Parts A & B.
+If the Employer Plan Sponsor offers Retiree Advantage coverage to its Retirees, once the Retiree is eligible for Medicare parts A & B, the Retiree must elect to convert to the Employer Plan Sponsors Retiree Advantage coverage or the Retiree will become ineligible for Capital Health Plan coverage under the Employer Plan Sponsor.

-SECTION 7: CONTINUATIONOF COVERAGE UNDER COBRA AND FLORIDA HEALTH INSURANCE COVERAGE CONTINUATION ACT
+SECTION 7: CONTINUATION OF COVERAGE UNDER COBRA AND FLORIDA HEALTH INSURANCE COVERAGE CONTINUATION ACT